BMJ Awards South Asia 2017 - Categories

 You may apply with the same project for up to TWO categories, but you need to justify why it fits within a specific category.

 Your project/work should have been active after 1 June 2015 and should have been based in South Asian region.

-Across the eleven categories our jury members would be looking at:
+Across the ten categories our jury members would be looking at:

 relevance of the work to the south Asian region.